transentis/bptk_py_tutorial/README.md

 * [Step-by-step introduction to System Dynamics](https://www.transentis.com/step-by-step-tutorials/introduction-to-system-dynamics/) using the simple project management model.
 * Introduction to the [Bass Diffusion Model](https://www.transentis.com/causal-loop-diagramming/).
 * The [Customer Acquisition Model](https://www.transentis.com/an-example-to-illustrate-the-business-prototyping-methodology) is discussed in our series of post introducing the Business Prototyping Methodology.
+* Our [Business Prototyping Toolkit Meetup Group](https://www.transentis.com/business-prototyping-toolkit-meetup/en/) gathers online regularly.
+This is a good place to see BPTK in action, ask questions and suggest new features.
+We record every session and you can _view past recordings_ on the [meetup homepage](https://www.transentis.com/resources/business-prototyping-toolkit-meetup).

 ## Advanced Examples on GitHub